toolsforexperiments/plottr/README.md

 For basic instructions, check out the Notebook *Live plotting qcodes data* under `/doc/examples`.

+### Live plotting using qcodes subscribers

+You might have read this in the qcodes documentation: http://qcodes.github.io/Qcodes/examples/plotting/live_plotting.html In the most recent version of plottr, this way of live plotting does not actually work anymore; see the example notebook for how it does work :).
+Using subscribers will soon be re-enabled, but for it is recommended to use the new way.

 ### Interactive usage

 For now, check out the Notebook *Interactive data inspection* under `/doc/examples/`.